 'Eh, not my gender.
 I mean- type.'
 She says, even though we all know that she's a lesbian.
 'But for Vanessa, perfect.
 Though, I would be better...'
 She adds, shrugging, obviously joking.

 'Guys, stop trying to convince me that he's interested in me.'
 I say, shaking my head.

 'But, why don't you have a chance with him?'
 Kristen asks.

 'Because I'm not like Jess!
 I don't have the confidence to say anything about it!
 And he just wants to be friends!'

 'Did he say that?'
 Grace asks.
 Everyone turns to look directly at me.

 'No. But he certainly hasn't said or done anything to indicate that he's into me.'

 'Maybe because he's not.'
 Jess says.
 'Maybe he's not interested in you.
-I mean let's face it; with your brown hair and dull green eyes, you're not the prettiest flower in the bunch-'
+I mean, let's face it; with your brown hair, dull green eyes and olive skin, you're not the prettiest flower in the bunch-'